pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -s, --server URI                Hostname or IP address with scheme of the WBEM server in format:
                                       [{scheme}://]{host}[:{port}]
-                                      The server
-                                      parameter is conditionally optional (see
-                                      --name)
-                                      * Scheme: must be "https" or "http" [Default: "https"]
+                                      * Scheme: must
+                                      be "https" or "http" [Default: "https"]
-                                      * Host: defines
+                                      *
-                                      short/fully qualified DNS hostname, literal
+                                      Host: defines short/fully qualified DNS
-                                      IPV4 address (dotted), or literal IPV6
+                                      hostname, literal IPV4 address (dotted), or
-                                      address
+                                      literal IPV6 address
-                                      * Port: (optional) defines WBEM server port to be used [Defaults: 5988(HTTP) and 5989(HTTPS)].
+                                      * Port: (optional)
+                                      defines WBEM server port to be used [Defaults: 5988(HTTP) and 5989(HTTPS)].
+                                      Thhis option the --name option and the --mock-server are mututally exclusive since
+                                      each defines a WBEM server.
                                       (EnvVar:
                                       PYWBEMCLI_SERVER).
       -n, --name NAME                 Name for the connection.
 If this option exists and the server option does not exist pywbemcli retrieves the connection
                                       information from the connections file
                                       (pywbemcliservers.json).
-If the server
-                                      option and this option does not exist --server is used as the connection
-                                      definition with  "default" as the name.This
+This option
-                                      option and --server are mutually exclusive
+                                      --server  and --mock-server are mutually
-                                      except when defining a new server from the command line(EnvVar: PYWBEMCLI_NAME).
+                                      exclusive since each defines a WBEM server (EnvVar: PYWBEMCLI_NAME).
       -d, --default-namespace NAMESPACE
-                                      Default Namespace to use in the target WBEM server if no namespace is defined in a subcommand(EnvVar: PYWBEMCLI_NAME)
+                                      Default namespace to use in the target WBEM server if no namespace is defined in a subcommand(EnvVar: PYWBEMCLI_NAME)
                                       []Default: root/cimv2].